 Palampur is the perfect place to witness the vast tea gardens and the tea making process in great detail as part of Himachal Tour Packages.
 One can also visit the Palampur Co-operative Tea Factory where you can see to see the complete process of plucking, picking and processing of tea, as well as the commercial production of tea.
 Wah Tea Estate, Holta Tea Estate, Bundla Tea Estate, and Darang Tea Estate are the popular tea estates in this region.
 One can stay at Country Cottage Tea Garden Resort, The Lodge at Wah and Norwood Green.

 Wayanad is one the popular hill stations in South India and among the most fascinating hill stations in India.
 It is the second most important tea plantation area in Kerala after Munnar.
 Vythiri and Meppadi are the main areas to see some of the tea plantations in Wayanad.
 Wayanad is one of the biggest foreign exchange earners of Kerala with its production of cash crops like pepper, cardamom, coffee, tea, spices and other condiments.
 The tea in Wayanad grows in distinctively different soil and environmental conditions.
-Wayanad is a wonderful hill station for 2 day trip from Bangalore.
+Wayanad is also famous for Tea and Coffee plantations.
+It has a pleasant weather throughout the year and is one of the best 2 day trip from Bangalore.
+If you are looking to escape from the noisy city life to the lap of nature to revitalise your senses and nourish your souls, then the resorts in Wayanad amidst the mist laden mountains and lush paddy fields stretching to the horizon are the ideal places to spend few relaxed days.

 Elstone Tea Estate, Achoor Estate, Jessie Tea Estate, Chundale Estate, Sentinel Rock Estate, etc. are the major tea estates here.
 Most of the tea plantations areas are maintained by large tea estates like Priyadarshini Tea Estate and Arrepatta Meppadi Tea Estate.
 Priyadarshini Tea Estate is a government-run estate that was formed in 1984 for the rehabilitation of the bonded tribal people, particularly from the Paniyar tribe, of Wayanad district.
 Many resorts and home stays arrange plantation tours as part of Wayanad Packages.
 It also boasts of a factory & tea museum which provides interesting facts on the history of tea globally and in India.